 How To Prevent Bats In Your Home

-Preventing bats from entering your home, attic, or building, is relatively easy.
+Preventing these creatures from entering your home, attic, or building, is relatively easy.
 Close up or repair all possible or potential openings.
-Bats can get into the smallest openings as small as 3/8″, so keep that in mind.
-Being proactive and addressing openings before they happen to be used by a bat is key, especially if you have bats in your area.
+They can get into the smallest openings as small as 3/8″, so keep that in mind.
+Being proactive and addressing openings before they happen to be used is key, especially if you have them in your area.
 Most openings can be easily determined, but there are openings that are not easily seen, which is why it is best to hire a professional.

 Bat Damage And Diseases

-Once bats have decided to move into your attic, there can be a concern.
-Bat colonies can produce the quickest amount of fecal accumulation of any animal, even though remarkably small in size.
-In a attic, it can be bad news if it covers insulation and duct lines.
-Droppings in a enclosed, limited air space like a attic, do not breakdown naturally as if outside, and can harbor virus, pathogens, bacteria, fungus, and disease.
-Histoplasmosis, fungus that grows on bat droppings is one of the top concerns.
-As droppings dry, disturbance to droppings from the bats moving over droppings, or someone walking over droppings can circulate particulates becoming airborne.
+Once they have decided to move into your attic, there can be a concern.
+Colonies can produce the quickest amount of fecal accumulation of any animal, even though remarkably small in size.
+In an attic, it can be bad news if it covers insulation and duct lines.
+Droppings in an enclosed, limited air space like an attic, do not break down naturally as if outside, and can harbor viruses, pathogens, bacteria, fungus, and disease.
+Histoplasmosis, a fungus that grows on droppings, is one of the top concerns.
+As droppings dry, disturbance to droppings from moving over droppings, or someone walking over droppings can circulate particulates becoming airborne.
 People and pets can be at risk of getting histoplasmosis.
-Rabies is the other disease that should be a concern, and according to the Health Department, they suggest if you are in the same room with a bat, you need to get checked out or pre rabies shots, and Centers for Disease Control suggests scratch or bite to seek medical attention immediately.
-Presence of ectoparasites in bats can be of a concern.
-Of the more than 50 ectoparasites in bats, the most noticeable are Bat bugs, Mites, Ticks, Fleas, and Flies.
-The presence of ectoparasites can usually be seen once the hosts or bats are removed, and the ectoparisite searches for a new host.
+Rabies is the other disease that should be a concern, and according to the Health Department, they suggest if you are in the same room with a one, you need to get checked out or pre rabies shots, and the Centers for Disease Control suggests scratch or bite to seek medical attention immediately.
+Presence of ectoparasites can be of a concern.
+Of the more than 50 ectoparasites they carry,, the most noticeable are Bat bugs, Mites, Ticks, Fleas, and Flies.
+The presence of ectoparasites can usually be seen once the hosts are removed, and the ectoparasite searches for a new host.

 How Do I Get Rid Of Bats

-Getting rid of bats can be challenging for someone untrained, which can easily make the problem much worse.
-Successfully removing a Bat Colony should be done by exclusion of the bats, a process that allows them to fly out but not fly back in, only after every possible and potential secondary openings are permanently sealed off.
-Bats should never be trapped or poisoned as they are Federally Protected.
-Bats should not be disturbed or removed during pup season, when they give birth.
-This can range in time depending on geographical are and species of bats, but usually mid April – mid August.
+Getting rid of these animals can be challenging for someone untrained, which can easily make the problem much worse.
+Successfully removing a Colony should be done by exclusion , a process that allows them to fly out but not fly back in, only after every possible and potential secondary openings are permanently sealed off.
+They should never be trapped or poisoned as they are Federally Protected.
+They should not be disturbed or removed during pup season, when they give birth.
+This can range in time depending on geographical area and species, but usually mid April – mid August.
 Removal of Bats should not be the only concern, as droppings will need to be removed as well.
-Follow these steps to aid in removal of bats from a building or structure.
+Follow these steps to aid in removal from a building or structure.

-- Perform a inspection of the building by trying to identify the location of the bats, openings they are entering, and a survey of damage.
-Bat Watches performed right before dark can allow you to visibly see where bats are exiting, as the drop from their roosting area.
+- Perform an inspection of the building by trying to identify their location, openings they are entering, and a survey of damage.
+Watches performed right before dark can allow you to visibly see where they are exiting, as they drop from their roosting area.

-- Perform a attic inspection, paying special attention to time of the year and species of bats, damage in your attic, or fecal accumulation areas.
-Bats should not be disturbed during certain times.
+- Perform an attic inspection, paying special attention to time of the year and species of, damage in your attic, or fecal accumulation areas.
+They should not be disturbed during certain times.
 Professional help is recommended.

 - Repair and seal all secondary openings, leaving the main and problem opening undisturbed.
-This is a important step as if anything is missed as bats are excluded, they will have a opening to re enter.
-It is also important not to disturb the primary areas as it could cause the bat colony to split or move to another part of the home.
+This is an important step as if anything is missed as they are excluded, they will have an opening to re enter.
+It is also important not to disturb the primary areas as it could cause the colony to split or move to another part of the home.

-- Exclusion of the bats, or installation of excluders on primary openings to allow bats to fly out, but not fly back into the structure.
-This is recommended by a professional only, and can end in disaster if the bats are trapped in, or using improper excluders.
+- Exclusion of the bats, or installation of excluders on primary openings to allow them to fly out, but not fly back into the structure.
+This is recommended by a professional only, and can end in disaster if they are trapped in, or using improper excluders.

 - Removal of Fecal Accumulation or Guano from attic, walls, soffit, roof, or ground.
 Before removing, disinfecting and deodorizing is recommended, and using a professional is suggested.

-- A follow up Bat Watch to ensure no bats are present or roosting on the outside, entering, or exiting, and that the home is secured.
+- A follow up Bat Watch to ensure none are present or roosting on the outside, entering, or exiting, and that the home is secured.

 Bat Maternity Season

-There are several Bat Species in every state, but most nuisance concerns involve the Little Brown Bat, Big Brown Bat, and the Mexican Free Tail Bat.
+There are several Species in every state, but most nuisance concerns involve the Little Brown, Big Brown, and the Mexican Free Tail Bats.
 All are nocturnal, primarily feeding at low light through dark.
-Most of their time is spent on roost sleeping until they emerge at dark.
-Man made structures make excellent areas for bats to roost in a colony.
-Bats can live 15 years up to 30 years in the wild and have between 1 and 2 pups at birth between Mid April – Mid August.
-Most people wonder how a bat can find food at night?
+Most of their time is spent on the roost sleeping until they emerge at dark.
+Man made structures make excellent areas for them to roost in a colony.
+They can live 15 years up to 30 years in the wild and have between 1 and 2 pups at birth between Mid April – Mid August.
+Most people wonder how they can find food at night?
 They use echolocation or bouncing of sound waves to navigate and feed.
-Colonies of Bats can be very noisy from moving in the walls to high pitched chirping and smells from fecal accumulations or large colonies can drive people from a structure.
+Colonies can be very noisy from moving in the walls to high pitched chirping and smells from fecal accumulations or large colonies can drive people from a structure.